Review of Neutral Naturalness: Models

-The SM fermions are not extended into representations of $SU(4)$, so one might worry that Yukawa interactions $\lambda_f\overline{f}f H$ would break the symmetry and produce large one-loop corrections to the scalar potential.
-However, the discrete $Z_2$ symmetry that relates the SM fermions to the twin fermions ensures that the quadratically divergent contributions to the Higgs mass from the SM and twin fermions cancel.
-In effect, the SM and twin fermions interact with the scalar sector as part of accidental $SU(4)$ multiplets.
+The SM fermions and their twin counterparts do not fill out a complete representation of SU(4), so one might worry that Yukawa interactions $\lambda_f\overline{f}f H$ would break the symmetry and produce large one-loop corrections to the scalar potential.
+However, the discrete $\mathbb{Z}_2$ symmetry that relates the SM fermions to the twin fermions ensures that the quadratically divergent contributions to the Higgs mass from the SM and twin fermions cancel.
+In particular, the $\mathbb{Z}_2$ exchanges the gauged SU(2)$_{LA}\times$SU(2)$_{LB}$ factors within the global SU(4) and the SU(3)$_{cA}\times$SU(3)$_{cB}$ factors at the same time.
+In effect, the SM and twin fermions interact with the scalar sector as part of incomplete SU(4) multiplets.
+The simplest embedding for the SU(2)$_L$ doublet quarks takes the form \beq \overset{\text{SU}(3)_A\times \text{SU}(3)_B } {\left.{\overrightarrow{ \left( \right) }} \right\downarrow} \text{SU(4)}~, \eeq while the SU(2)$_L$ singlet quarks $t_{RA}$, $t_{RB}$ form a singlet under SU(4).
+Here the discrete symmetry exchanges $q_{LA}\leftrightarrow q_{LB}$ and $t_{RA}\leftrightarrow t_{RB}$ as it exchanges $H_A\leftrightarrow H_B$ within the Higgs multiplet $\mathcal{H}$.
+So, while Eq.~\eqref{eq:MTHtops} illustrates that the quark fields are not part of complete SU(4) multiplets, the discrete symmetry ensures that their largest contributions to the Higgs mass parameter are SU(4) symmetric.\footnote{It is possible to embed the visible and twin fermions in complete multiplets of the global SU(4) which ensures that the fermion contributions to the Higgs potential, including to the quartic, are finite at one-loop~\cite{Chacko:2005pe}.}